ORLANDO, Fla. – As the News 6 Insider Guide, you know I like to keep you in the loop with behind-the-scenes info on what goes on inside our newsroom.

 “I often put together these 3-minute local stories that you can easily listen to in the car while you were in traffic,” she said.

-Katrina combining all of her experiences to create a new podcast called “Your Florida Daily.”
+Katrina combining all of her experiences to create one of News 6′s newest podcasts called “Your Florida Daily.”

 “It’s probably the most concentrated dose of Florida news you can ask for,” Katrina said.